ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 - TCP can cache cookies for use in TCP Fast Open.

 Cached protocol state is primarily used during Connection establishment for a single Protocol Stack, but may be used to influence an implementation's preference between several candidate Protocol Stacks.
-For example, if two IP address Endpoints are otherwise equally preferred, an implementation may choose to attempt a connection to an address for which it has a TCP Fast Open cookie.
+For example, if two IP address endpoints are otherwise equally preferred, an implementation may choose to attempt a connection to an address for which it has a TCP Fast Open cookie.

-Applications can request that a Connection Group maintain a separate cache for protocol state.
+Applications can use the Transport Services API to request that a Connection Group maintain a separate cache for protocol state.
 Connections in the group will not use cached state from connections outside the group, and connections outside the group will not use state cached from connections inside the group.
 This may be necessary, for